There is so much in our world that is novel, strange, and stimulating.

 Throughout our lives, we absorb information and develop schemas for how things work to help us make sense of the world and our role in it.
 Our brains create cognitive shortcuts that manifest into thoughts and assumptions on how things should be to help us make faster decisions.

-Because we get so busy balancing a dynamic life full of personal commitments, work projects, and everything in between, we rely on these assumptions and forget what it is like to be struck with awe and wonder.
-We settle for what makes sense, rather than trying to discover new ways of thinking, dreaming, and being.
+Because we get so busy balancing a dynamic life full of personal commitments, work projects, and everything in-between, we rely on these assumptions and forget what it is like to be struck with awe and wonder like we once were as a small child.

+The mindfulness practice of putting on a “beginner’s mind” helps adults reclaim this sense of seeing with new eyes and experiencing life without any preconceived notions.
 Start today by choosing one area of your life to look at with a perspective of wonder and amazement and see what you discover.

 Shift Your Focus

-Your partner comes home in a bad mood and you immediately notice the energy shift in the room.
+Your partner comes home in a bad mood and you immediately notice the negative energy shift in the room.
 While nothing has even been said yet, you already feel your chest tighten as your heart begins to beat faster, putting you more on edge.
 How do you respond?

-Now notice how this question shifts if you say it with a curious tone instead of a critical one.
 You automatically take your curiosity a level deeper by shifting how you ask by first stating what you observe and then opening up the conversation with an invitation: “You seem pretty upset.
-Tell me about what happened today.”
+What happened today?”

-Simple shifts in tone and wording that acknowledge emotion and offer questions with curiosity allow these tense moments to become interactive dialogues rather than hot debates.
-And it all starts with shifting your focus as you choose how to engage.
+These simple shifts in tone and wording acknowledge emotion and offer questions with curiosity, allowing tense moments to become interactive dialogues, rather than hot debates.

 Imagine what would be possible if you approached your next work meeting, family dinner, or social engagement with more curiosity.
+What would be possible then?
+How would it shift the mood of the space and create more openness and opportunity?

 Author(s)